carpentries-incubator/hpc-intro/_episodes/01-bash.md

 `$` when it really doesn't matter which system the terminal is connected to.

+> ## Keep Two Terminal Windows Open
+> It is strongly recommended that you have two terminals open, one connected to the local system and one connected to the remote system, that you can switch back and forth between.
+If you only use one terminal window then you will need to reconnect to the remote system using one of the methods above when you see a change from `[local]$` to `[remote]$` and disconnect when you see the reverse.
+{: .callout}

 ## Navigating the Remote System

 Now let's learn the command that will let us see the contents of the remote filesystem.
 We can see what's in our home directory by running `ls`,